Posted on September 6, 2016 and last updated on July 02, 2026

 • Difficulty: moderate to challenging

-Map legend: Blue trails, Blueberry Mountain and Rattlesnake Pool loop in blue.
-Speckled Mountain (western side) in pink.
+Map legend: Blue trails, Blueberry Mountain and Rattlesnake Pool loop.
+Speckled Mountain in pink.
 Shell Pond loop in yellow.
 East Royce trail in purple.

 You should not miss the popular Rattlesnake Pool, one of the most beautiful swimming holes in the White Mountain forest.
-Aqua-marine, the pool glows in the forest.
+The green-blue pool glows in the forest.
 And it is cold!
-Further down from the pool is a short trail to an impressive gorge.
-(There were trails that wandered away from the gorge.
-I did not follow them, so I am not sure where they lead.)
+Farther down from the pool is a short trail to an impressive gorge.

 My map includes the loop around Shell Pond (in yellow), and the trails over to Speckled Mountain, which has a gorgeous summit.
 From Blueberry Mountain, you can head down the Bickford Brook Trail (it’s short and steep) and check out the Bickford Slides, a series of pools and slides and smooth rocks.
 There is a little loop you can do around Bickford Slides.
-The trail at times leads you along a steep embankment above the brook (it’s not too high, though), so take care.
+The trail at times leads you along a steep bank above the brook, so take care.

-I recommend getting a copy of the Appalachian Mountain Club’s Maine Mountain Guide for a great map of this area!
+I recommend getting a copy of the Appalachian Mountain Club’s Maine Mountain Guide for trail details and a great map of this area!

 Directions: Google maps calls the access road Shell Pond Road.
 But I think it’s also referred to as Stone House Road.
 It’s off of Route 113.
 Drive in and park at the gate.
-Walk .3 miles, and you’ll see the trailhead for White Cairn Trail on your left, and a trail for Shell Pond trail on your right.
+Walk 0.3 miles down the dirt road, and you’ll see the trailhead for White Cairn Trail on your left, and a trail for Shell Pond trail on your right.
+You can also start your hike from the other side of Shell Pond, to the east, from Evergreen Valley Road/Shell Pond Road.
+It’s a beautiful 1.2 mile walk through fields and along an airstrip to the intersection with Stone House Trail, and 1.5 miles to the intersection with White Cairn Trail.

 Let me know if you have any trail updates or corrections!